emtee40/SPMC-wiki/Recommended-video-settings-for-SPMC,-NVIDIA-Shield-TV-and-UHD-(4K)-TVs-with-4K-GUI.md

 # Overview
 SPMC supports rendering of both the graphical user interface and video in up to 4K (2160p) resolution if you have a high-end Android TV settop box like the NVIDIA Shield TV and a UHD (4K) TV.

 If you have a UHD TV, you should configure the Shield TV settop for the maximum 4K output.
 With the configuration below, you can then view the SPMC GUI at 2160p.
-In addition to SPMC, you can watch 4K content in other apps such as Netflix and Youtube.
+In addition to SPMC, you can watch 4K content in other apps such as Netflix, VUDU, and YouTube.

 The tradeoff is that the Kodi app--not your UHD TV--will upsample videos below 2160p.
 As of SPMC 16.4.1 and Shield Android TV software v3.2, new HQ scalers are an option to improve video quality. _"Lanczos3 - optimised"_ is the best video scaling method.